The moduli space of multi-scale differentials: Normal forms for differentials

 We now pass to families where the topology of the underlying Riemann surfaces changes.
+We establish below the existence of a normal form in a neighborhood of a node, which will be used in the unplumbing construction of Proposition~\ref{prop:unplumbconst}.
 Fix some arbitrary complex (base) space $B$, possibly singular and possibly non-reduced, with a base point $p \in B$.
-Any family of Riemann surfaces over~$B$ with at worst nodal singularities can be locally embedded in $\widetilde V=\widetilde V_\delta = \Delta^2_\delta \times B$, for some radius~$\delta$, where the family is given by $V(f,\delta)=\lbrace uv=f\rbrace$, where $f$ is a holomorphic function on~$B$ and where~$u$ and~$v$ are the two coordinates on the disk.
+Any family of Riemann surfaces over~$B$ with at worst nodal singularities can be locally embedded in $\widetilde V=\widetilde V_\delta = \Delta^2_\delta \times B$, for some radius~$\delta$, where the family is given by $V(f,\delta)=\lbrace uv=f\rbrace$, where $f$ is a holomorphic function on~$B$ and where~$u$ and~$v$ are the two coordinates on the disk (see \cite[Proposition~X.2.2.1]{acgh2}).
 For simplicity we sometimes write $V(f)$ or $V$ for $V(f, \delta)$ when there is no confusion.
 We denote the ``upper'' component of the nodal fibers by $X^+ = \{f=0, v=0\}$, and the ``lower" component by $X^- = \{f=0, u=0\}$ respectively.
 The next statement gives a local normal form for a family of differentials on~$V$ near the nodal locus $X^+\cap X^-$.

-\begin{thm}[{\bf Normal form near vertical nodes}] Let~$\omega$ be a family of holomorphic differentials on~$V$, not identically zero on every irreducible component of~$V$, which does not vanish at a generic point of $X^{+}$ and vanishes to order exactly~$k = \kappa-1 \geq 0$ at the nodal locus $X^+\cap X^-$.
+\begin{thm}[{\bf Normal form near vertical nodes}] Let~$\omega$ be a family of holomorphic differentials on~$V$, not identically zero on every irreducible component of~$V$, which does not vanish at a generic point of $X^{+}$ and restricted to each nodal fiber vanishes to order exactly~$k = \kappa-1 \geq 0$ at the node in the nodal locus $X^+\cap X^-$.
 Suppose that $f^\kappa$ is not identically zero and that there exists an adjusting function~$h$ on~$B$ such that $\omega = h \eta$ for some family of meromorphic differentials~$\eta$ on~$V$, which is holomorphic away from~$X^+$ and nowhere zero.

 Then for some~$\ve >0$, after restricting~$B$ to a sufficiently small neighborhood of~$p$, there exists an $r\in\calO_{B,p}$ divisible by $f^\kappa$, and a change of coordinates $\phi\colon V(f,\ve) \to V(f,\delta)$, which lifts the identity map of $B$ to itself, such that